Diastasis Recti Post Pregnancy

 How can Diastasis Recti be treated?

 Normally, the separation will lessen within the first 8 weeks post-partum, but it is common for many women that it stays stretched beyond this.
-Often women will complain of increased lower back pain or pelvis pain due to the separation of the abdominal muscles, this is due to a decrease in the tone of the core and support of the internal organs.
+Often women will complain of increased lower back pain or pelvic pain due to the separation of the abdominal muscles, this is due to a decrease in the tone of the core and support of the internal organs.

 The aim is to close and heal the connective tissue.
 It is important to keep in mind that everyone will heal at a different rate depending on the level of severity.